Louis St. Laurent: United Nations

 St. Laurent, compelled by his belief that the UN would be ineffective in times of war and armed conflict without some military means to impose its will, advocated the adoption of a UN military force.
 This force he proposed would be used in situations that called for both tact and might to preserve peace or prevent combat.
 In 1956, this idea was actualized by St. Laurent and his secretary of state for external affairs, Lester B. Pearson, in the development of UN peacekeepers that helped to put an end to the Suez Crisis.

 St. Laurent also believed that the UN was failing to provide international security from communism from the Soviet Union.
 He therefore proposed an Atlantic security organization that would supplement the UN.
 That would become reality in 1949, when the North Atlantic Treaty Organization (NATO) was founded.
 St. Laurent is seen as one of the first people in power to propose such an institution.

-Annexation of Newfoundland
+Newfoundland joins the Confederation

 St. Laurent was a strong supporter of the Dominion of Newfoundland joining Canada.
 He ignored objections from the government of Quebec, which had land claims against Newfoundland and demanded a right of veto over the admission of any new province or territory.
 St. Laurent led two negotiations with Newfoundland and Joey Smallwood in the summer of 1947 and the fall of 1948.
-These negotiations were successful, and on March 31, 1949, Canada annexed Newfoundland and Labrador, with St. Laurent presiding over the ceremonies in Ottawa as prime minister.
+These negotiations were successful, and on March 31, 1949, Newfoundland became the tenth province of Canada, with St. Laurent presiding over the ceremonies in Ottawa as prime minister.